movim/modl/README.md

   * **serialized** to save and retrieve PHP variables in the database

 Except for the date type and the bool type, a size can be specified for each type of data using the "size" keyword.
 Globally, the "mandatory" and "key" keywords are respectively used to (1) forbid any empty value in the attribute to save and (2) specify the attribute as a key of the table.
 If an attribute is defined as a key, the "mandatory" keyword is useless.

+Unique constraints can also be defined using the `$_uniques` array.

 ### ItemDAO.php